The Condition action allows you to evaluate specific variables or user inputs and split your flow depending on the values.

 |One Condition is False||Connect to an action that occurs if any of the conditions is false.|

 In this example, the Condition action looks for the system variable for the day of the week to equal Sunday.
-If the day is Sunday, the flow could be configured to play audio which explains your office is closed and to call back on a business day.
+If the day is Sunday, the flow could be configured to play audio that explains your office is closed and to call back on a business day.